ndrean/solid-css/README.md

 ## `bau-solidcss` package

-It exports `css`to build classes, `keyframes` to build animations, `createGlobalStyles` for global styles and `styled` to build styled components.
+It exports 4 primitives: `css`to build classes, `keyframes` to build animations, `createGlobalStyles` for global styles and `styled` to build styled components and easy conditional styling.

 ### Build a class with `css`